carbonblack/cbc-syslog/README.md

 ## Installation (via GitHub)

 1. Pull down the Repo.
-You may use `git clone` or pull down the zip file directly from Git-Hub.
+You may use `git clone` or pull down the zip file directly from GitHub.

 2. Navigate to the following location within the package `/src/cbc_syslog`